Do You Know Why Gym Memberships Fall in February?

 When people are faced with the mundane prospect of working out regularly, they lose interest because the promise that seemed so exciting in the beginning has become duller than a dirty bowling ball.

 The hard truth is that weight loss takes time.
-It takes 90 days before the change in your body is visible to the point where everyone takes notice.
+It takes 90 days for the change in your body to be visible to the point where everyone takes notice.
 Can you last those 90 days?

 To last… you need to inculcate good habits.
 It’s these habits that will carry you to the finish line.
-Like motivational speaker, Jim Rohn, used to say, “Motivation is what gets you started.
+As motivational speaker Jim Rohn used to say, “Motivation is what gets you started.
 Habit is what keeps you going.”

-So, in order to make good on your New Year resolution, you must make a promise to yourself that you will develop the right habits.
-If you decide to go to the gym thrice a week, then you MUST go thrice a week.
+So, to make good on your New Year resolution, you must promise yourself that you will develop the right habits.
+If you decide to go to the gym three times a week, you MUST go three times a week.
 Making excuses will not cut it.
-If thrice a week is too much for you, then drop it two times a week.
+If three times a week is too much for you, make it two times a week.

 Bite what you can chew.
-Small but consistent efforts are better than huge efforts that are irregular.
-The best way to stick to your weight loss goals will be to take things progressively.
+Small but consistent efforts are better than huge, irregular efforts.
+The best way to stick to your weight loss goals is to take things progressively.

-If you can, try incorporating bodyweight training in your exercise regimen.
-If you dedicated 3 months solely to bodyweight training at home, you could be just as lean and strong as people who go to the gym.
+If you can, try incorporating bodyweight training into your exercise regimen.
+If you dedicate three months solely to bodyweight training at home, you could be just as lean and strong as people who go to the gym.
 Can you stick with it?

 You know better.